MLS App Re-Design

 Define, maintain, and extend a core Design System for the app and other digital touch points

-One of our first initiatives was to better align and serve the fans who will be using this product.
-By combining pre-existing soccer data from our analytics team with some user research of our own, we were able to gain insight and begin to focus our goals around our primary target audience, the “Soccer Enthusiasts”.
-We elaborated on this research through more in-depth persona building.
-Really understanding these users and what their needs and motivations are allowed us to answer a lot of questions upfront.
-Through a sprint-based schedule, we tackled challenges at the feature or component level, but always referred to our personas, as well as our design principles and business objectives, at the very early strategy, sketching, and wireframing stages.
+Another early initiative was to better align and serve the fans who will be using this product.
+By combining pre-existing soccer data from our analytics team with some user research of our own, we were able to gain insight and begin to focus our goals around our primary target audience.
+We elaborated on this research through more in-depth persona building which was key for us as we got into problem solving and feature strategy.

 From core content screens to utility screens, it was essential to keep the design simple and repeatable so it was intuitive and light weight for our fan’s daily engagement.
-Designing and implementing reusable components that had a unified look and feel helped to power our React Native app development.
-It enhanced overall consistency as well as development velocity which spanned across a wide variety of screens and features.
-We constantly iterated and simplified our component library in Sketch, and regularly shared Component Kits with our engineering team during hand-offs.
-This allowed them to build in isolation, promoted constant design and engineer pairing, and reinforced consistent nomenclature.
-This resulted in more productive conversations and efficiencies, which I wrote about in length here.
+It also enhanced overall consistency as well as development velocity which spanned across a wide variety of screens and features.
+Throughout this project, we constantly iterated and simplified our component library, regularly shared and improved on our Component Kits, and supported an open dialogue to always push on our processes and efficiencies.
+This was really successful for our very new, and very small team (which I wrote about in length here.)